orcaclubpro/trenddrop/server/Readme.md

 # TrendDrop Server Documentation

-This document provides comprehensive documentation for the server-side (backend) of the TrendDrop application, a dropshipping product research tool that helps you discover trending products through automated data collection and analysis.
+This document provides comprehensive documentation for the server-side (backend) of the TrendDrop application, a dropshipping product research tool that helps you discover trending products through automated data collection and AI-powered analysis.

 ## Table of Contents